MissionToPsyche-Copper/2022_05a_HT-Diagnostics-Vis-Website/README.md

 **Programming Languages:** HTML, CSS <br />

 ## Known Issues
-Ensure Hardware Acceleration is enabled in the Browser for best performance of the Unity WebGL Simulations.
+1. Ensure Hardware Acceleration is enabled in the Browser for best performance of the Unity WebGL Simulations.
-Simulations have been disabled for mobile devices.
+2. Simulations have been disabled for mobile devices due to technical limitations.